US Cash Products-Chicago gasoline, diesel up on refinery buying

 206,000 barrels-per-day (bpd) refinery in Robinson, Illinois on Thursday.

-down by a penny per gallon at 3.50/4.50 cents over July NYMEX heating oil
+cent per gallon to 3.75/4.75 cents over July NYMEX heating oil futures.

-gasoline for delivery on the 20th of the month up a quarter cent at 6.20 cents
+gasoline for delivery on the 20th of the month traded about a quarter cent

+higher at 6.20 cents over July RBOB futures.
+RBOB gasoline for any-month

 For more refinery news, please go to